MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/choices-column.md

 ## Web api

-Choices column supports [Web API](../web-api-overview.md) read, create, update operations
+Developers can use choices columns with the [Web API](../web-api-overview.md) read, create, and update operations.

 <u>Read</u>